ivanvorobei/SPIndicator/README.md

 ## Installation

-Ready for use on iOS 12+, tvOS 12+.
-Works with Swift 5+.
-Required Xcode 12.0 and higher.
+Ready for use on iOS 12+ & tvOS 12+.

 ### Swift Package Manager